Last Updated on March 11, 2021 by Julia Wilson

 Blinds with cords can be a choking hazard, tie them high enough so a kitten or cat can’t reach them.

-Keep windows closed, if this is not possible install a mesh screen to prevent your cat escaping or falling from a height.
+Keep windows closed, if this is not possible install a mesh screen to prevent your cat from escaping or falling from a height.

 Keep cupboard and drawers closed at all times.
 Cats, but especially kittens are inquisitive creatures and may jump in and either be trapped or injured when somebody closes the drawer/door.